simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend.md

 ![](/assets/img/tutorials/multi-player/Players_Home.png)

-We'll come back to the commented out `StatusNotificationContainer` later.
+We'll implement the commented out `StatusNotificationContainer` at a later time.

 As a world's players submit decisions, the redux state automatically updates with new periods, decisions and results:

 <img src="/assets/img/tutorials/multi-player/Simpl_Players_Home.png" width="100%">

+# ** PICK UP HERE **

+## TODO: Change LeaderHome.js display a table of runs with and advance to debrief button if run is in Play phase.

+## TODO Add LeaderDebriefRun.js that displays the last decisions and results for each world in the run during debrief.

 We want leaders to be able see the player results.
 We'll next update the leader home page so they can.